3fs/k8s-workshop/02_kubernetes/README.md

 service/my-service created
 ```

+Inspect the resources created with the commands from [here](show-resources).

 ### Create the certificate secret

+To expose the service to Internet Ingress object needs to be created.
+Additionally, if we want to use HTTPS, the certificate has to be present in the
+kubernetes environment.
+The certificate must be stored in kubernetes Secret
+object and referenced in Ingress definition.

 A .yaml file to create the wildcard certificate secret is located in the `/`
 folder of Docker container.
 This object will be important in the future tasks.